No-Bling/DOTA/README.md

 - New patch detection is generally reliable.
 If having any issues, select *@refresh* choice to force local cache update

 ## What about non-Windows OS / issues with the builder batch script?
-Use the pre-made releases in the [BUILDS](https://github.com/No-Bling/DOTA/tree/master/BUILDS) folder
+Use the pre-made releases in the [BUILDS](https://github.com/No-Bling/DOTA/tree/master/BUILDS) folder via manual install

 ## How to manually install the .vpk builds after 7.07:
    Instructions for English language (default)